 The Health Benefits of L Plantarum

 Good bacteria are absolutely critical to human life and health.
 Many of these bacteria live directly in the mucosal membranes within the respiratory, digestive and genital regions.
 These symbiotic bacteria have a few key functions; to help metabolize food particles and aid in the digestive processes, to eliminate certain waste particles, to help stabilize and protect the intestinal cell wall and build a healthy immune response.
+This article will cover the health benefits of lactobacillus plantarum.

 Lactobacillus plantarum is a resilient and highly adaptive bacteria that can survive at vast temperature ranges (1-60 degrees Celsius) and a wide scale of atmospheric pressures.
 The name “plantarum” indicates that this bacteria is a “species of the plants.”